openid/SIOPv2/openid-connect-self-issued-v2-1_0.md

 * JWK Thumbprint subject syntax type.
 When this type is used, the `sub` Claim value MUST be the base64url encoded representation of the JWK thumbprint of the key in the `sub_jwk` Claim [@!RFC7638], and `sub_jwk` MUST be included in the Self-Issued Response.

 * Decentralized Identifier subject syntax type.
 When this type is used,  the `sub` value MUST be a DID as defined in [@!DID-Core], and `sub_jwk` MUST NOT be included in the Self-Issued Response.
+The subject syntax type MUST be cryptographically verified against the resolved DID Document as defined in {#siop-id_token-validation}.

 The RP indicates Subject Syntax Types it supports in Client metadata parameter `subject_syntax_types_supported` defined in (#rp-metadata).